 Board of Directors

-Board meetings are held online.
-See the current meeting agenda for Zoom link details.
+Board meetings are held in person.
+See the current meeting agenda for location details.

 Meetings are generally held on the 4th Thursday of each month with some exceptions.